oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 authorization server with a way to verify the same client instance that exchanges the authorization code is the same one that initiated the flow.

-Browser-based apps MUST prevent CSRF attacks against their redirect URI.
+Browser-based applications MUST prevent CSRF attacks against their redirect URI.
 This can be accomplished by any of the below:

 * using PKCE, and confirming that the authorization server supports PKCE
 * using a unique value for the OAuth 2.0 "state" parameter
 * if the application is using OpenID Connect, by using the OpenID Connect "nonce" parameter

-Browser-based apps MUST follow the recommendations in {{oauth-security-topics}}
+Browser-based applications MUST follow the recommendations in {{oauth-security-topics}}
 Section 2.1 to protect themselves during redirect flows.